guitarist surrounded by instruments

 4. Improved Listening Skills and Musicality

 Learning other instruments hones listening skills, enabling more effective communication and collaboration within a band or ensemble setting.
+This improved ear training can make guitarists more sensitive to the nuances of ensemble playing and better at blending with other musicians.

 5. Innovation in Composition and Songwriting

 Gaining insight into the operational roles of various instruments within an ensemble opens new avenues for composition and songwriting, fostering a more integrated approach to music creation.
+Writing for different instruments can help guitarists think beyond the limitations of their instrument and create more varied and interesting compositions.

 6. Enhanced Ensemble Accompaniment